SAY-DAO/smart-contracts/README.md

 P(x) = 100 \times \frac{\text{rank}(x) - 1}{N - 1}
 ```

-The overall Difficulty is then the weighted sum of these normalized scores, where $w_x$ are the criterion weights from AHP (see Weighting via AHP section).
+The overall Difficulty is then the weighted sum of these scores, where $w_x$ are the criterion weights from AHP (see Weighting via AHP section).

 ```math
 \mathrm{Difficulty}